amytakeuchi/Practical-Time-Series-Analysis/ARMA-and-ARIMA-p-q.md

 - $ε_t$ is white noise
 - $φ_i$ are the parameters of the AR term
 - $θ_i$ are the parameters of the MA term

+**ARMA models are used to:** <br />
+- Understand the underlying process of a time series
+- Make forecasts of future values
+- Remove autocorrelation from residuals in regression analysis

+**Relationship between AR and MA:** <br />
+- AR models assume the current value depends directly on past values
+- MA models assume the current value depends on past forecast errors
+- ARMA combines both, allowing for more flexible modeling of complex time series